 Retailers understand the risk: 40.4 percent said that buy-online-pick-up-in-store introduces additional fraud concerns.
 And while the vast majority of retailers said they had procedures in place to guard against fraudulent BOPIS transactions, 31.2 percent expressed doubts about whether their employees actually followed the proper procedures.

-Despite the challenges, BOPIS is here to stay, given the competitive imperative and consumers’ demand for flexible fulfillment.
+Despite the challenges, BOPIS statistics say it is here to stay, given the competitive imperative and consumers’ demand for flexible fulfillment.
 And if the history of ecommerce is any guide, retailers will get better at it as technology and experience team up to chart a course to the future.

 Photo by Mike Cassidy